USAJOBS/help-center/faq/application/process.md

 ## 9. Agency selects candidate

-After the agency completes all of the interviews, they will select a candidate(s) and contact them to start the job offer process.
-For those not selected, the hiring agency will update their application status to **Not Selected**.
+After the agency completes all interviews, they will select a candidate(s) and contact them to start the job offer process.
+For those not selected, the hiring agency will update the job status to **Hiring complete**.
+If the hiring agency does not fill the position, the job status will update to **Job canceled**.

 ## 10. Job offer